SEO & Visibility

 Focus on long-tail traffic (4+ words) and conversational queries

-Monitor how many featured snippets you own for target keywords
+Monitor how many featured snippets you hold for target keywords

 Local ranking positions